-The facility does not have any contractors or volunteers however visitors are required to sign an acknowledgment when they sign in to the facility that they have received the PREA Visitors Guide and understand their responsibilities under PREA.
+Interviews with the Program Director confirmed the facility does not have any contractors or volunteers.
+The agency does have an interesting and commendable practice related to visitors.
+Visitors are required to sign an acknowledgment when they sign in to the facility that they have received the PREA Visitors Guide and understand their responsibilities under PREA.
 The Visitors Guide to PREA explains what PREA is; asserts that clients have the right to a safe environment, free from sexual abuse and harassment; defines sexual abuse and sexual harassment; tells the visitor what to do if a client has disclosed sexual abuse or harassment to the visitor; how to and to whom to report (with contact information provided for the PREA Coordinator and the State Department of Correction Investigation Unit.